 Class 4 will also take their learning offsite with visits to Bishop’s house, a beautiful Tudor house-museum in Sheffield where they will see up close what life was like for local people growing up in this time.
 We will also visit Rawmarsh City Learning Centre where the children will create a Documentary about Tudor times and create an app-based game for IPADS.

 The outcomes of all this learning- and much more from our core curriculum- will be celebrated in public as class 4 host their exhibition in March.

-Our novel this term is The Terrible Thing That Happened To Barnaby Brocket by John Boyne - an entertaining story about a gravity defying school-boy and his adventures whilst learning what it is to be 'different'.
+Our novel this term is: Treason, by Berlie Doherty an enthralling story about a young boy who enters court with King Henry VIII and soon learns that to be close to absolute power presents as many problems as it does perks.
 The children will explore many themes and writing processes through the study of this novel.

 In Class 4 we have our spelling and times tables test on a Friday.
 This will be based on spellings given out each Monday and times tables up to 12 X 12 (also given out each Monday).
 Children should practise their times tables at multiple opportunities each day and also their spelling daily.
 A solid grasp of times tables will support and accelerate their learning in many areas of maths and will build their confidence in working with numbers.

 Our P.E. day is every Monday and Thursday so please bring appropriate indoor and outdoor P.E. kit.
 Kit consists of a white T shirt, black shorts/jogging bottoms and suitable footwear.
 It would be useful if PE kit was left in school all week in case we have to change our PE lessons for any reason or add extra lessons in!
 (Y4s will use the Thursday session for swimming lessons so should bring their swimming kit for then).